 The Home Interaction Program for Parents and Youngsters (HIPPY) is a two-year home-based parenting and early childhood programme that helps parents and carers to be their child’s first teacher.

 The IPSP is made up of two elements which provide an integrated and consolidated approach to meeting the inclusion and professional support needs of child care and early learning services.
 IPSP is a sub-programme within the Child Care Services Support Programme.

 The Child Care Management System is a national online computer system.
 All approved child care services are required by family assistance law to operate under the system.

 The Child Care Flexibility Trials support a range of child care stakeholders, including service providers, their peak organisations and employee representatives to trial a series of flexible and innovative care projects which aim to enhance the capacity of the child care sector and better meet...

-The Australian Government is committed to establishing more flexible, affordable and accessible child care and early childhood learning that helps underpin the national economy and supports the community, especially parents' choices to participate in work and learning and children’s growth,...
+The Australian Government is committed to establishing more flexible, affordable and accessible child care and early childhood learning that supports parents’ choice to participate in work, ensures children’s access to quality learning and development, and helps underpin the national economy.

 Child care service providers may be able to get financial help from the Australian Government through the Child Care Services Support Programme.